sheiun/chatgpt-telegram-bot/README.md

 - [x] (NEW!)
 GPT-4o model support [announced on May 12, 2024](https://openai.com/index/hello-gpt-4o/) - by [@err09r](https://github.com/err09r)
 - [x] (NEW!) o1 and o1-mini model preliminary support

-## Additional features - help needed!
+## Additional features - help needed

 If you'd like to help, check out the [issues](https://github.com/n3d1117/chatgpt-telegram-bot/issues) section and contribute!
 If you want to help with translations, check out the [Translations Manual](https://github.com/n3d1117/chatgpt-telegram-bot/discussions/219)

 PRs are always welcome!

 ## Prerequisites

-- Python 3.13+
+- Python 3.12+
 - A [Telegram bot](https://core.telegram.org/bots#6-botfather) and its token (see [tutorial](https://core.telegram.org/bots/tutorial#obtain-your-bot-token))
 - An [OpenAI](https://openai.com) account (see [configuration](#configuration) section)

 ## Getting started

 ### Configuration

 Customize the configuration by copying `.env.example` and renaming it to `.env`, then editing the required parameters as desired:

 | Parameter                   | Description                                                                                                                                                                                                                   |